 Third, a project is to be completed after the seminar based upon the reading and class work.
 The purpose of the project is to enable the seminar students to integrate the course content with his or her ministry.
 This project will be graded as part of the intensive seminar class.
 A given semester course work or a given intensive course work may be adjusted to incorporate new situations of the semester or the intensive course work.

-Major Project or Thesi
+- Major Project or Thesis

 The major project or thesis is the highlight of the D. Min. program.
 It is designed to help students to think theologically about ministry by requiring them to apply new concepts and methods to their ministries.

-The proposal (prospectus) for the project or thesis must be formally approved by candidate’s Project/Thesis Committee.
+The proposal (prospectus) for the project or thesis must be approved formally by candidate’s Project/Thesis Committee.
 One faculty reader will be designated as the first reader and other two faculty readers as second readers to the candidate during the project or thesis writing.
 The first reader will read the student’s thesis or project and guide the student to complete the work through giving feedback and recommendations for further reading and research.
 If the candidate is not able to submit his/her final project/thesis in an electronic file format by May 15, a preliminary graduation certificate will be awarded to him/her at the graduation ceremony.
 The student shall submit his/her final project/thesis within the time limit set during the oral defense.
 When the school receives the student’s final project/thesis, it will issue the original graduate certificate to him/her.

 Upon preliminary approval of the project/thesis by the first reader and reviewers, the student shall ask a meeting for his/her oral defense.
 The oral defense shall take place at least two weeks prior to the graduation date.
 During the oral defense the first reader and/or second readers may give further comments and the preliminary project/thesis shall be finally approved.